The Mook, the Chef, the Wife and Her Homer: Plot

 After Bart humiliates him in front of Metallica, Otto spanks him, leading to his suspension from driving the school bus.
 With this, Marge has to drive carpool to several of Bart and Lisa's classmates, including Michael, the son of Fat Tony.
 News of Michael's family spreads, and everyone tries to keep their distance from him.
 However, Lisa chooses to befriend Michael and discovers that he is a talented cook who dreams of being a chef, rather than going into the family business of "waste management".

 When Fat Tony takes a turn driving the children home from school, they find themselves attacked by the Calabresi family, although Fat Tony manages to elude them.
 Michael then invites the Simpson family over for dinner, but the Calabresis show up unexpectedly for a sit-down.
 When soufflés are served to the mobsters, they are at first impressed, but the Calabresis go on to mock Michael after he reveals that he was the one who made them.
 Fat Tony admonishes Michael for making him look weak in front of his enemies before he is suddenly gunned down by an attack helicopter, leaving him comatose.

 With no leadership, Johnny Tightlips urges a reluctant Michael to step up as boss, but Homer and Bart volunteer in his place.
 They then proceed to handle Fat Tony's business, extorting Moe and Krusty, as well as taking several luxury items for themselves.
 Eventually, Michael notices how the power is corrupting Homer and Bart and seeks to put an end to it.

 Michael invites the Calabresis to the Simpsons' house for dinner, where he concedes defeat and states that he is out of the family business.
 They applaud his decision, but end up choking and dying over their meals.
 Marge discovers the food has been poisoned, and although Michael appears remorseful, Lisa finds out it was intentional.
 After Fat Tony congratulates Michael for taking down their enemies, Lisa asks Michael why he did not tell Fat Tony it was all an accident.
 He then bluntly tells her to never ask him about his business.

-Cultural References
+Cultural references

 The title is a reference to The Cook, the Thief, His Wife and Her Lover.
 Homer says the greatest mob film of all time was Shark Tale.
 The 2004 animated film took its general storyline from The Godfather although it transferred the material into a PG-rated animated film.
-The ending of the episode is a reference to the ending of The Godfather, including the music.
+The ending of the episode is a reference to the ending of The Godfather, including the music - "the godfather waltz" by Nino Rota.
 Guest star Michael Imperioli was chosen for his role as Christopher Moltisanti in The Sopranos.
 The Sopranos intro is played when Fat Tony and his crew drive through Springfield.